 Agent Orange is an herbicide that the U.S. sprayed over rural areas in Vietnam from 1961 to 1971 to defoliate trees and shrubs as well as kill food crops that were providing cover and food to opposition forces.
 Agent Orange contains a toxic contaminant, dioxin, that created many health problems at the time it was sprayed, and is still causing health problems in Vietnam today (aspen.institute.com).

+Unlike in the US where there are specialized Roundup cancer lawsuit centers which help roundup affected victims to get the justice they deserve.
+In Vietnam, the scale of effects that Agent Orange has had has made it impossible to get justice to something which happened long ago.
 Agent Orange has been linked to many different health problems, including birth defects in children, cancers, neuropathic disorders, acute and sub-acute neuropathy, AL Amyloidosus, Acneform diseases, chronic B-cell Leukemias, Diabetes, Hodgkins disease, Ischemic heart disease, multiple myeloma, non-hodkins lymphoma, Parkinson’s disease, prostate cancer, respiratory cancers, soft tissue sarcoma, spina bifida, Achondroplasia (dwarfism), cleft palate, clubfoot, esophageal and intestinal artesia, Hallerman-Streiff syndrome (little growth), Hirschprung’s disease, William’s syndrome, and a host of other diseases (veteranshealth.org).

 While in QuangBinh province in Dong Hoi, Vietnam, I met with several families who were affected by Agent Orange.
 Only in the last decade have people in the rural areas of Vietnam begun to hear about AO.
 Until then, they had no idea what was happening in some of the families there.
 Their stories were heart-rending yet hopeful, and I’d like you to meet some of the families that I met.
 I’ll begin with the family of Le Thanh Duc.